Learning Outcomes

 A buyer completes the purchase of a freehold house in England for £400,000.
 When must the SDLT return be submitted, and what is the consequence of missing the deadline?

-Answer: The SDLT return must be submitted, and any tax paid, within 14 days of completion.
-Failure to do so will result in automatic penalties and interest.
+The SDLT return must be submitted, and any tax paid, within 14 days of completion (the effective date).
+Missing the deadline triggers penalties and interest, and delays registration because HM Land Registry needs the SDLT5 certificate/reference.

 Registration of Title

 The buyer’s solicitor must apply to HM Land Registry to register the transfer of title.
-For registered land, the application must be made within the 30-working-day priority period of the pre-completion OS1/OS2 search.
-For unregistered land, first registration must be completed within two months of completion.
+For registered land, the application must be made within the 30-working-day priority period of the pre-completion OS1/OS2 search to preserve priority over later applications.
+For unregistered land, an application for first registration must be made within two months of completion; until registration, the legal estate does not pass.

 Key Term: priority period

-The period (usually 30 working days) during which the buyer’s application to register the transfer has priority over other applications.Key Term: class of title
+The period (usually 30 working days) during which the buyer’s application to register has priority over later applications, provided it is lodged within that period.Key Term: class of title

-If registration is not completed within the priority period, the buyer risks losing priority to third-party interests.
-For first registration, failure to register within two months renders the transfer void as regards the legal estate.
+If registration is not completed within the priority period, the buyer risks losing priority to third-party interests that are lodged in the meantime, such as a later charge or restriction.
+For first registration, failure to apply within two months renders the transfer void as regards the legal estate; the buyer acquires only an equitable interest until registration and may need a fresh transfer to complete legal title.

 Worked Example 1.2